 Next up, give your locks a deep condition!
 Yes, you can spend $50 at the spa, but you’ll get some great results at home for a lot less.
 Many people swear by various imported oils, but it can be difficult to verify authenticity, and they aren’t always in the budget.
 Instead, take one avocado and one egg yolk, mash the avocado flesh well and then mix in the egg yolk.
 (PS, if your hair is frizzy, you can easily add in half of a mashed banana!)
 “Paint” this into your dried hair, cover with a plastic cap or even cling wrap, and allow to sit for 15 minutes.
 Afterward, rinse your hair well, wash, and condition as usual.

 Have a long soak in the tub.
 Okay, if you did the hair mask, you may want to keep your hair up while you give your body a good soak.
 Otherwise, I recommend washing your hair in the shower after the soak.
 After all, the point of the tub soak is to relax.
 If you don’t have a whirlpool tub, that’s okay!
-Use a few tablespoons to a cup of relaxing epsom salt in your bath.
+Use a few tablespoons to a cup of relaxing Epsom salt in your bath.
 Some studies indicate that this actually helps you detox and boost your immune system!
-Make it even more relaxing with a drop or two of your favorite essential oils.
-Some essential oils to consider are chamomile, peppermint and eucalyptus.
+Make it, even more, relaxing with a drop or two of your favorite essential oils.
+Some essential oils to consider are chamomile, peppermint, and eucalyptus.

 Vaporize and breathe – If you have a humidifier, you can easily help open up your breathing with your humidifier.
 Honestly, if you have an outlet in a walk-in closet, you can easily shut yourself in, listen to some of your favorite music, look through magazines or reminisce with old photos and allow yourself to take in the humidity.
 If your humidifier has a way to use essential oils, add those and relax.
 Always pay attention to manufacturer recommendations if using the humidifier as an essential oil diffuser.
 Another option is find some guided breathing online, follow them for some “cleansing breaths.”

 The final step to making an at home spa day is to take care of your feet.
 We’re not going to focus on a full pedicure here.
 Instead, we’ll focus on helping your feet feel better.
 This 15 minute foot soak is a good start to taking away any pain in your feet and also softening any callouses.
+Maybe investing in a water foot spa massager could help you take better care of your feet if you are not doing so already.

 Here’s a wonderful recipe for a foot soak that I personally use when I need to relax and pamper my feet.
 Light a candle and read a good book while you’re at it.
 If you have time and energy, go ahead and get out your pumice stone and file and scrub off any calluses.
 If you don’t have it in you; no harm, no foul.